Home - Seasonal - Summer - Summer Strawberry Salad with Feta

 A white serving bowl with fresh strawberry salad, arugula, cucumbers, tomatoes and feta cheese.

-I think it’s because a good strawberry salad is refreshingly sweet, savory, crunchy and nutritious, all at once.
+Strawberry salad is a crowd pleaser for sure — it checks off so many boxes.
+I think it’s because a good strawberry salad is refreshingly sweet, savory, and crunchy, all at once.

 Salad ingredients:

-• Fresh strawberries: Grab juicy red strawberries when they’re in season in late spring and summer for the BEST salad.
+• Fresh strawberries: Grab juicy red strawberries when they’re in season in late spring and summer for the best salad.

 • Cherry tomatoes: Use ripe, sweet tomatoes to complement the berries.